SudoForkBomb/100-days-of-code/log.md

 **Thoughts:** Still a little frustrated with retrofit, but I'm understanding it a little more.
 I think I'm doing better with troubleshooting and now I'm excited to move forward with working on more design and functionality of the app.
 I want to try to work on setting the button to trigger the camera to open, and close once it's scanned the barcode.

 **Link to Work** **Link to Work** [Barcode Scanner](https://github.com/SudoForkBomb/BarcodeScanner)

+### Day 10: January 13th, 2016

+**Today's Progress**: Started splitting up my MainActivity file into two Fragments, one for the camera, and the other for the Barcode details.
+Still pretty broken up at this point, but I'll work on finishing up putting them together tomorrow.
+I'm sure more troubleshooting will ensue.

+**Thoughts:** Started to work on more of the design and functionality of the app.
+I've had to do a lot of review with my Popular Movies app, since I don't quite remember how to implement Fragments anymore.
+I need to go back and read more about them and when is the proper time to actually use Fragments over Activities.

+**Link to Work** **Link to Work** [Barcode Scanner](https://github.com/SudoForkBomb/BarcodeScanner)